konfuzio-ai/document-validation-ui/README.md

 ## Vue Components

 The entry point of the app is the `index.js` where the `DashboardData.vue` component is loaded.
-Basically it has the responsiblity to tell the store to fetch API data and save it on a local store.
+Basically it has the responsibility to tell the store to fetch API data and save it on a local store.
 The other component loaded is the `DashboardDocument.vue` and is where the app starts to be drawn.
 It's the main container of the document thumbnail list (`DocumentPages.vue`), the Document itself (`PDFPage.vue`) and the sidebar for the labels information (`LabelSets.vue`).

 ### DocumentPages